- 1 Article Summary: Moving back to the UK

 The Statutory Residence Test (SRT)

-The Statutory Residence Test (SRT) is the method used by HMRC to determine your UK tax residency status.
+The UK Statutory Residence Test (SRT) is the method used by HMRC to determine your UK tax residency status.
 You could be considered UK resident if you:

 - Spend 183 days or more in the UK in a tax year